Caesars Entertainment Inc. (CZR) Shares Down Despite Recent Market Volatility

 CZR’s Market Performance

-The stock of Caesars Entertainment Inc. (CZR) has seen a -5.64% decrease in the past week, with a -10.18% drop in the past month, and a 1.23% gain in the past quarter.
-The volatility ratio for the week is 4.97%, and the volatility levels for the past 30 days are at 4.05% for CZR.
-The simple moving average for the last 20 days is -6.13% for CZR stock, with a simple moving average of 7.94% for the last 200 days.
+The stock of Caesars Entertainment Inc. (CZR) has seen a -13.96% decrease in the past week, with a -14.98% drop in the past month, and a -9.29% fall in the past quarter.
+The volatility ratio for the week is 5.28%, and the volatility levels for the past 30 days are at 4.19% for CZR.
+The simple moving average for the last 20 days is -12.32% for CZR stock, with a simple moving average of -0.18% for the last 200 days.

 Analysts’ Opinion of CZR